 What Is PTSD?

 PTSD is a mental health condition that can develop after a person experiences or witnesses a life-threatening event, such as military combat or sexual assault.
 It’s also sometimes called post-traumatic stress disorder (PTSD).
-The symptoms of PTSD can include flashbacks and nightmares, feeling emotionally numb or disconnected from others, and avoiding places or people who remind you of the traumatic event.
+The symptoms of PTSD include flashbacks, nightmares, feeling emotionally numb or disconnected, and avoiding places or people who remind you of the traumatic event.

 You may have seen the term PTSD used in movies and on TV shows to describe people who have experienced trauma.
-But it’s important to know that this disorder is not just for veterans—it can happen to anyone who has experienced trauma.
-We’ll now identify a few ways you can use various treatment options to your advantage when looking to heal.
+It’s important to know that this disorder is not exclusive to veterans.
+PTSD can develop in anyone who has experienced trauma.

 The 5 Best PTSD Treatment Options